 Copy the script above, paste it into the console and wait for the Squid proxy installation and configuration to complete.
 After completion, you will get a convenient output looking like this:

 http proxy: myserver.01 ip: x.x.x.x port: 22412 user: username password: DSGSDJ#(@IEWJKF215

-This data is from a fully-operational Squid server.
-Now you can insert them into your browser and access the Internet through your own proxy server.
+This data is from a fully-operational Squid web proxy.
+Now you can insert it into your browser and access the Internet through your own proxy server.